 Calculations related to the SDG 7

 The number of households using the project cookstove is estimated based on the Project Database on the distributed stoves and Monitoring Survey regarding the Usage Rate.
-Calculated as number of cookstoves distributed * Usage rate = Np,y * Up,y.
+Calculated as number of project cookstove credited (units)* Usage rate rate in project scenario p during year y = Np,y * Up,y.

 Calculation of net benefits as difference of baseline and project values or direct calculation for each SDG outcome

+Calculations related to the SDG 13

 The outcomes of the SDG 13 are measured as reduced CO2e emissions applying “The Gold Standard Simplified Methodology for Efficient Cookstoves (February 2013)”.
-Below are described the equations on which the methodology is based.In line with GSV2.2, for this Monitoring Period only the outcomes of SDG 13 were monitored and estimated.
-The SDG 13 outcomes are certified as “Certified SDG 13 Impacts” allowing the generation of carbon credits (VERs).
-For the other SDGs impacts of this VPA (SDG 1, SDG 3 and SDG 7) no calculations of net benefits as difference of baseline and project values or direct calculations are made.
-The monitored values of the estimation of the project situation of SDGs 1, 3 and 7 are described in section D.2.
+Below are described the equations on which the methodology is based.
+The complete ER calculations of the regarding the SDG 13 are provided in a separate Excel Spreadsheet uploaded to Sustaincert.
+The values used for each parameter are indicated in the above sections D.1 and D.2.

 The emission reductions are calculated with the following equation: